rolandreichart/site/General Terms and Conditions.md

 “Platform Usage Data” means all logs we collect about your usage of the Cloudomation Platform, which can include usage of computing and storage resources on the underlying hardware, and other metrics such as information about outgoing and incoming connections.

 “Premium Subscription Package” means the third tier paid Subscription Package.
-It includes a sizeable amount of Tokens as well as a Premium Support Package as described in the section Support.
+It includes a sizeable amount of Token as well as a Premium Support Package as described in the section Support.

 “SaaS” is an abbreviation for Software-as-a-Service and means Software that can be accessed via the Internet which is maintained by a software supplier.